Top 5 WordPress Hosting Solutions for AI Search Visibility in 2026

 The citation window is closing — and it closes category by category.

-AI models don't maintain an infinite, rotating pool of citations.
-Research into how ChatGPT and Perplexity surface sources consistently shows that the first 10–20 brands in a category tend to become the default citations.
+AI models don't maintain an infinite pool of citations.
+The first 10–20 brands in a category tend to become the default citations.
 Once those positions are established and reinforced through repeated queries, displacement becomes exponentially harder — not because the newcomer's content is worse, but because the AI's weighting is already anchored.
-In traditional SEO, you could unseat a #1 ranking with better content and links.
-In AI search, the brand that gets cited first, consistently, across enough queries, may hold that position for years.
 In most industries, those 10–20 positions are not yet filled.
 They will be.

 The AI Invisibility Problem by the Numbers